georgeOsdDev/play-xgettext/README.md

-# Message extractor for PlayFramework
+# i18n messages extractor for PlayFramework

 This project is forked from xitrum-framework/scala-xgettext.